 “One fold, and one shepherd”!

-There is one body, and one Spirit, even as ye are called in one hope of your calling; (Ephesians 4:4)
+There is one body and one Spirit, just as you were called in one hope of your calling; (Ephesians 4:4)

 We Gentiles have been called to be part of the true Jerusalem:

 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels, (Hebrews 12:22)

 God has made us Gentiles one with the elect Jews through the broken body of the Lord Jesus Christ on the cross of Calvary.

 and that He might reconcile them both [Jews and Gentiles] to God in one body through the cross, thereby putting to death the enmity.
 (Ephesians 2:16)

 “As for you, son of man, take a stick for yourself and write on it: ‘For Judah and for the children of Israel, his companions.’
 Then take another stick and write on it, ‘For Joseph, the stick of Ephraim, and for all the house of Israel, his companions.’

 “Then join them one to another for yourself into one stick, and they will become one in your hand.
 (Ezekiel 37:16,17)